Private Secretary to the Sovereign: Functions

-The position of Private Secretary is regarded as equivalent to that of the permanent secretary of a government department.
-The incumbent is always made a Privy Counsellor on appointment, and has customarily received a peerage upon retirement (a life peerage since 1972, although a small number have been given hereditary titles).
+The position of private secretary is regarded as equivalent to that of the permanent secretary of a government department.
+The incumbent is always made a privy counsellor on appointment, and has customarily received a peerage upon retirement (a life peerage since 1972, although a small number have been given hereditary titles).
 Until 1965, peerages granted to Private Secretaries were hereditary baronies, with the exception of Lord Knollys, who was created a viscount in 1911.
-All Private Secretaries since the time of Lord Stamfordham have been created peers, with the exceptions of Sir Alexander Hardinge (inherited his father's barony in 1944), Sir Alan Lascelles (declined as he felt titles to be a show of self-importance) and Sir William Heseltine (who is an Australian).
+All private secretaries since the time of Lord Stamfordham have been created peers, with the exceptions of Sir Alexander Hardinge (inherited his father's barony in 1944), Sir Alan Lascelles (declined as he felt titles to be a show of self-importance) and Sir William Heseltine (who is an Australian).

-Private Secretaries to the Sovereign are always appointed Knights Bachelor (Kt), or knights of one of the orders of chivalry, typically the Order of The Bath or The Royal Victorian Order.
-The same is true for Principal Private Secretaries to other members of the Royal Household, such as The Prince of Wales.
+Private secretaries to the sovereign are always knighted, typically in the Order of the Bath or the Royal Victorian Order, or both.
+The same is often true for principal private secretaries to other members of the Royal Household, such as William, Prince of Wales.

-The Private Secretary is head of only one of the several operational divisions of the Royal Household.
-However, he or she is involved in co-ordination between various parts of the Household, and has direct control over the Press Office, the Royal Archives, and the office of the Defence Services Secretary.
+The private secretary is head of only one of the several operational divisions of the Royal Household.
+However, he or she is involved in co-ordination between various parts of the household, and has direct control over royal communications, the Royal Archives, and the office of the Defence Services Secretary.

+There are 57 people employed in the office of the monarch's private secretary.

 Liaison with the government

-The Private Secretary is responsible for liaising with the Cabinet Secretary, the Privy Council Office (PCO), and the Ministry of Justice's Crown Office in relation to:
+The private secretary is responsible for liaising with the Cabinet Secretary, the Privy Council Office (PCO), and the Ministry of Justice's Crown Office in relation to: